Arziburst/Burst-docs/README.md

 };
 ```

-Or if you need to use that image in several files, you have to import image once in `ts` file, then where you use image, you have to use next path `assets/YOUR_IMAGE.png`.
+Or if you need to use one image in several files, you have to import image once in ts file, then to the file where you want to use image.
+You have to use the path `assets/YOUR_IMAGE.png`.

 ```typescript
 <img src = "assets/YOUR_IMAGE.png" />
 ```

-Next the folder [`tools`](https://github.com/Arziburst/Burst/tree/master/src/tools), this folder consist of custom hooks and utils.
-For example, it can be utils for validation inputs.
+The next folder is [`tools`](https://github.com/Arziburst/Burst/tree/master/src/tools), this folder consists of custom hooks and utils.
+For example, These can be utils for validation inputs.

 ![image](https://user-images.githubusercontent.com/33392042/201644142-c2e70d68-7f84-4bf9-9301-9db1f2531805.png)

-Next important folder is [`init`](https://github.com/Arziburst/Burst/blob/master/src/init), this folder has folder [`@types`](https://github.com/Arziburst/Burst/tree/master/src/init/@types) for types.
+The next important folder is [`init`](https://github.com/Arziburst/Burst/blob/master/src/init), this folder has folder [`@types`](https://github.com/Arziburst/Burst/tree/master/src/init/@types) for types.
 File [`constants.ts`
 ](https://github.com/Arziburst/Burst/blob/master/src/init/index.ts) consists of global constants, for example [`name application`](https://github.com/Arziburst/Burst/blob/e233ca7683eba08adc08676997e716124efdad86/src/init/constants.ts#L5) or [`URL for server`](https://github.com/Arziburst/Burst/blob/e233ca7683eba08adc08676997e716124efdad86/src/init/constants.ts#L2).
-If you have global constants, you have to keep here your constants.
+If you have global constants, you have to keep your constants [`here`](https://github.com/Arziburst/Burst/blob/master/src/init/constants.ts).

 ![image](https://user-images.githubusercontent.com/33392042/201649148-5bdbc1c5-10a9-4938-a02f-0cc54acc72ae.png)

-The folder [`redux`](https://github.com/Arziburst/Burst/tree/master/src/init/redux), this folder consists of Redux store that holds the complete state tree of application from the folder [`bus`](https://github.com/Arziburst/Burst/tree/master/src/bus), root Saga aggregates multiple Sagas to a single entry point for the sagaMiddleware to run and Thunk's middleware.
+The folder [`redux`](https://github.com/Arziburst/Burst/tree/master/src/init/redux) consists of Redux store that holds the complete state tree of application from the folder [`bus`](https://github.com/Arziburst/Burst/tree/master/src/bus), root Saga aggregates multiple Sagas to a single entry point for the sagaMiddleware to run and Thunk's middleware.

 ![image](https://user-images.githubusercontent.com/33392042/201657040-5e4dc0f6-cc8f-4ca8-8862-2807b61b821f.png)

-Last the folder [`bus`](https://github.com/Arziburst/Burst/tree/master/src/bus), it is entity, slice of store.
-This folder has two kinds of entities, the [`client`](https://github.com/Arziburst/Burst/tree/master/src/bus/client) entity for local actions, example switch sidebar for mobile or switch action online user.
-And entities for remotely actions (you have to use `npm run gen` for creating new entity).
+The last folder [`bus`](https://github.com/Arziburst/Burst/tree/master/src/bus) is entity part of store.
+This folder has two kinds of entities, the [`client`](https://github.com/Arziburst/Burst/tree/master/src/bus/client) entity for local actions, for example switch sidebar for phone or switch action online user.
+And entities for remote actions (you have to use `npm run gen` for creating new entity).

 ## Generate files